With diplomas designed to unlock university entry and nurture your study skills, Griffith College is your head-start to success.

 Unfortunately FEE-HELP does not apply to our Foundation program, so you would need to pay upfront or via a payment plan.
 Talk to us for more information as there are usually more study options and pathways available for Domestic students, you may not need to study Foundation.
 Alternatively you can read our mature age entry options.

 If you apply directly with us, there is no fee to apply.
 If you apply via QTAC, with multiple preference options, QTAC will charge you a fee.

 HECS-HELP is the loan program used by public universities.
 When you move onto Griffith University you will access HECS-HELP if you are eligible.
-FEE-HELP is the loan program used by private institutions.
+FEE-HELP is the loan program used by private institutions and what will be used for your studies at Griffith College.
 Both FEE-HELP and HECS-HELP fall under the Australian Government Study Assist program.

 Yes!
 If your qualification or Year 12 was completed less than 5 years ago, all you need when you apply is a copy of your qualification.

 If you completed this more than 5 years ago you can either apply via QTAC or apply using the work experience criteria on our direct application.

 For more information on how to apply check our How to apply page.